 Crunches Will Give You Abs

 There are recipes for lots of things in this world, and it just feels like a million crunches should equal great abs.
-If only it worked like that…There’s an age old adage that goes something like, “Abs are earned it the kitchen.”
+If only it worked like that…There’s an age-old adage that goes something like, “Abs are earned in the kitchen.”
 Beneath our belly fat, our anatomic makeup insists that we all have abs.
 You are reading this correctly: YOU HAVE ABS.
 Now it’s time to reveal them.

 You Can Run Off the Pounds

 Some believe that the remedy to shedding excess weight is simply “running it out”.
 You’ve probably heard someone jokingly say, ‘I need to run a couple of miles to burn off all this ice cream’.
 If that was true then you would only see skinny people running marathons…which you don’t.

 Focused weight training is a more effective way to lose weight than chaining yourself to the treadmill.
 High-intensity interval training (HIIT) not only stimulates your blood flow and heart rate but it demands you to expend large amounts of calories to lift weights while moving quickly.
 This is a great way to kill two birds with one stone.
 Plus it’s a lot more fun than gliding on the elliptical.
 This isn’t to say running won’t torch fat- it most certainly will.
 But it’s definitely not the end all be all.